ranja-sarkar/Kalman/README.md

 The procedure (x in the figure) following the selective SSM refers to element-wise multiplication, rather than standard dot product.

-Mamba models are perhaps the first deep learning architecture to rival the efficacy of transformer models on the task for which they are originally known which is language modeling.
+Mamba models are perhaps the first deep learning architecture to rival the efficacy of transformer models on the task for which they are originally known, which is language modeling.
+Instead of token-to-token attention like in transformer, mamba uses selective SSMs that learn when to forget, and when to remeber.